nicolas-repeatest/AugmentedDriver/README.md

 ***

-With this framework, At SalesforceIQ we were able to run 250+ (and adding every week) E2E Tests for Web, Android and IOS in less than 15 minutes, embedded in our TeamCity Integration with the help from SauceLabs
+With this framework, At SalesforceIQ we were able to run 250+ (and adding every week) E2E Tests for Web, Android and IOS in less than 15 minutes, 80000+ tests in one month, embedded in our TeamCity Integration with the help from SauceLabs